My rating: 5 of 5 stars

 But Lear demands the viewer’s love.
 He cannot be simply dismissed as a bumbling old man.
 He is a bumbling old man, yes, but he is also charismatic beyond measure.
 Every utterance of his is supercharged with passion.
 He is histrionic, even hysterical; and yet his wounded pride, his kingly dignity, is utterly persuasive.
 He is every inch a king.
 Nothing but lifelong power and command could produce a man so totally unable to control his impulses, and so regally disdainful of everything that opposes his will.
 What is perhaps most lovable about Lear is his directness.
 Those whom he loves, he loves unstintingly; and unstinting is his pain and disenchantment when his love is not returned.
 There is nothing dispassionate about Lear; he lacks completely the ability to be calculating and shrewd.
 And this is both a weakness and a mark of nobility; it makes him vulnerable, but it also makes him loveable.

 His foil in this is Edmund.
 Edmund is pure calculation.
 He feels nothing for nobody—not for his brother, nor his father, nor his two lovers.
 It is his total lack of sentiment that allows him to shrewdly manipulate others, much like Iago does.
-Gloucester, Edgar, Goneril, and Regan all assume that Edmund would not betray them, since he is seemingly tied to them by emotional bonds.
-This description makes him sound psychotic; and yet, for many, he is the most likable character in the play.
+Gloucester, Edgar, Goneril, and Regan all assume that Edmund would not betray them, since he is seemingly tied to them by emotional bonds, and they are all deceived.
+This description makes Edmund sound psychotic; and yet, for many, he is the most likable character in the play.
 It is such a relief when he comes on stage.
 His cool cynicism and dry wit are a necessary reprieve from the ceaseless torrents and whiplashing anger of Lear.
 Indeed, I couldn’t help thinking that Edmund, so stealthy, so cunning, so self-controlled, would make a far better king than Lear ever did.

 Aside from passion and placidity, another theme in this play is sanity and madness, wisdom and folly.
 The Fool, despite his name, is perhaps the wisest characters in the play, constantly upbraiding Lear for his mistakes.
 Although dressed like a jester, he lives like a sage, abiding simply and apart from the machinations of power.
 He bestows his love on the worthiest characters, Lear and Cordelia, and is the loyalist of friends and servants.
 Edgar, disguised as a madman, is hailed by Lear as a philosopher; and Edgar himself, upon witnessing Lear’s descent into madness, notes that Lear’s ravings have some strange sense: “O matter and impertinency mixed!
 Reason in madness!”
 Meanwhile, all the sober plans of Edmund eventually come to naught.
 Is Shakespeare implying that true wisdom and reason cannot be expressed in ordinary language, but must take the form of poetic ravings or lewd jokes?